vyoussofzadeh/DICS-beamformer-for-Brainstorm/README.md

 </p>
 6. Select the time interval of post-vs-pre responses, eg, [-0.3,0;0.7,1.2]<br/>
 7. Select the frequency of interest, eg, f=22Hz; A dpss smoothing window of 4Hz is applied (by default, see vy_fft, line 656) to estimate cross-spectral density (CSD) matrix<br/>
-8. Results are saved in the last trial.<br/>
+8. Results after saving can be viewed in the last trial response.<br/>
 <p align="center">
 <img src="images/8_screenshot.png" width="400">
 </p>